-The Strategic Sourceror: Procurement Actions to jump-start your 2020 Procurement Goals
+The Strategic Sourceror: Actions to jump-start your 2020 Procurement Goals

-As we finish up the holiday season by ringing in the New Year, many of us will come to the stark reminder that the New Year brings new company new procurment initiatives, challenges, and goals.
+As we finish up the holiday season by ringing in the New Year, many of us will come to the stark reminder that the New Year brings new company procurement initiatives, challenges, and goals.
 While many of those company goals don’t necessarily need to materialize for another 12 months, I’ve always felt that the start of a new year signifies a time where people are most ambitious both with their personal and professional goals.
 To capitalize on this new source of ambition and optimism, I’ve provided some proven procurement action items that work best at the start of a new year.

 1.)
 Lend an Ear to your Suppliers